Sunday marked a very special achievement for me. I got the opportunity to play my 500th different course (and #501 for good measure).

 There are three nines at Boulder Creek.
 My tee time had me playing Desert Hawk and Coyote Run.
 Both of those nines went relatively quickly and I could see the Eldorado nine looked pretty open, so I asked and they let me play it.
 It hadn’t technically re-opened yet from overseeding and the greens were aerated, but they were nice enough to let me check it out.
 The holes were cut and flags were out, so it seemed ready to go.

 The three courses are in varying stages of maintenance, so each was a little different in terms of conditions.
-Desert Hawk will be the last one to close in a few weeks, so it is still in good summer condition.
+Desert Hawk will be the last one to close in a few weeks, so it was still in good summer condition.
 A little dry and burnt out in a few sections, but mostly still in solid shape.

-Coyote Run is set to close this week for overseeding, so the tee boxes and fairways are completely dormant and brown.
+Coyote Run is set to close this week for overseeding, so the tee boxes and fairways were completely dormant and brown.
 They produce a lot of extra roll-out on drives, but weren’t too bad to hit from.
 The areas on and around the greens were still pretty well-kept, so that also helped with playability.

 Eldorado’s greens were aerated, but they weren’t too bad.
 The were not too bumpy and rolled at speeds pretty consistent with the other two nines.
 Hardly a nuisance at all.
-However, coming out of the overseed, the rest of the course from tee to green is in excellent shape.
-The fairways are by far the best of the three and game me a nice glimpse of how great the entire course will be looking like in a month or two once all the maintenance is complete.
+However, coming out of the overseed, the rest of the course from tee to green was in excellent shape.
+The fairways were by far the best of the three and game me a nice glimpse of how great the entire course will be looking like in a month or two once all the maintenance is complete.

 Boulder Creek features a good overall layout.
 It won’t blow you away, but there’s plenty to keep you challenged and interested throughout each course.
 Unlike Cascata, the terrain here (down in the valley) is much more flat.
 So there aren’t any significant changes in elevation.
 You do get some nice, unobstructed panoramic views of all the surrounding mountains, though.
 It’s a pretty setting without any houses around the course.